jgoelen/ingress-nginx-custom-headers-test/README.md

 }
 ```

+You should see X-TEST: v01 in the response headers 👆.

-# Test 2 🔥
+# Test 2 🔥: Update Custom Header (Fails Initially)

-Change the value of the header to `v02` in the ConfigMap [custom-security-headers-configmap.yaml](podinfo-app/templates/custom-security-headers-configmap.yaml) and redeploy the podinfo-app:
+Update the header value to `v02` in the ConfigMap located at [custom-security-headers-configmap.yaml](podinfo-app/templates/custom-security-headers-configmap.yaml) and redeploy the podinfo app:

 ```bash
 ./003_deploy_podinfo.sh
 ```

-The following curl command does NOT show the new value:
+However, running the curl command again will still show X-TEST: v01 👇🏻:

 ```bash
 curl -v -H "Host: podinfo.local" localhost:8001